Bhumbra/CLAS/README.md

 - architecture-dependent assembler coded for inner-most three loops with inner-most two using SIMD instructions.
 - outer-most loop multithreaded in a way that guarantees each thread writes to mutually exclusive regions of memory.

-At the moment, most of the functions that perform the simpler products (i.e. ewise_, inner_, and outer_) simply borrow code written for the matrix operations and or not yet optimised for vector operations.
-Despite this, they are already very competitive in comparison to their CBLAS equivalents (i.e. cblas_dgemv and cblas_dger), and there is no entrywise product of arrays offered by the BLAS.
+At the moment, most of the functions that perform the simpler products (i.e. ewise, inner, and outer) simply borrow code written for the matrix operations and or not yet optimised for vector operations.
+Despite this, they are already very competitive in comparison to their CBLAS equivalents (i.e. cblas_dgemv and cblas_dger; there is no entrywise product equivalent in CBLAS).

 IMPROVEMENTS
 ------------
 My day-job is as a biologist so CLAS writing is slow.
 Intended improvements for the near future are:

-- write example code to illustrate the usage of ewise_, outer_, and inner_ products
+- write example code to illustrate the usage of ewise, outer, and inner products
 - write single- and multi-threaded stride code intended for very fast convolution operations.
 - assembler-coded instructions for Intel architectures beyond SSE4 instructions such as the newer AVX2 extensions.
 - create a proper installer.